 In today’s world, data is at the core of any business, data that comes in various forms.
 An organization that’s not employing ways to harness it is sure to lag in the cut-throat competition.
 It can be organized in a predefined format, say a database or spreadsheet with rows and columns – known as structured data.
 This kind of data can be easily handled and hence, automated using RPA – for the obvious reason that it doesn’t require intelligence to be processed.
 However, a major chunk of enterprise is classified as unstructured data – from videos to audio files, images, web URLs, and more – stuff that cannot be processed by RPA.
-This is where cognitive automation plays the role of bringing in the intelligence that it takes to make sense of this enormous amount of data – reducing human intervention, augmenting speed and accuracy, and enabling enterprises to achieve a superior level of intelligent business automation.
+This is where cognitive process automation tools play the role of bringing in the intelligence that it takes to make sense of this enormous amount of data – reducing human intervention, augmenting speed and accuracy, and enabling enterprises to achieve a superior level of intelligent business automation.

-In simple terms, AI assistants configured using CPA can think, reason, and perform activities like humans but on both structured and unstructured data with better accuracy and speed.
+In simple terms, AI co-workers configured using CPA can think, reason, and perform activities like humans but on both structured and unstructured data with better accuracy and speed.
 RPA and other traditional bots on the other hand need to be told what to do and can only follow a set of instructions, processing only structured data.
 Without specific instructions, which is impossible in the case of complex processes involving a volume of unstructured data, RPA can malfunction or even crumble, hence limiting its application.
 But, as humans, what do we do when faced with incomplete instructions or information?
 We problem-solve, learn, adapt, and grow.
 That’s exactly what CPA does, and it does so more efficiently!

 RPA helps organizations reduce back-office costs and increase productivity by performing basic tasks with greater precision and accuracy.
 While some of the mundane processes can be automated using RPA, complex tasks require context, judgment, prediction, and an ability to learn.
-Cognitive automation uses AI techniques in places where document processing, vision, natural language, and sound are required, taking automation to the next level – allowing humans to sit back and let the machines do the work.
+Cognitive automation tools use AI techniques in places where document processing, vision, natural language, and sound are required, taking automation to the next level – allowing humans to sit back and let the machines do the work.
 Additionally, it gives enterprises the ability to foresee and continuously bring process improvements in response to changes, trends, patterns, and more!